cdresche/IT-Support-Engineer-Take-Home/setting-up-some-workstations.md

 3. Network connectivity
 4. Verify logging authentication attempts
 5. Confirm security updates are enabled
 6. Assign the machine to the new user in the IT Asset Management System
+7. Label workstation
-7. Mark the service ticket as "Desktop Ready"
+8. Mark the service ticket as "Workstation Ready"

-### First User Login
+### Assisted by IT, First User Login

 1. Logging in using the user's Microsoft Entra ID credentials and the temporary password
    1. Entered by an IT Support Engineer or given to the new user via a company approved method